youngd24/ThinClient/Wyse/7000/README.md

  I ultimately used Microsoft's Windows Media Creation Tool to create a USB key based installer.
 I created a Windows 10 VM on my Mac, using VirtualBox, presented the USB key there and let the media creation tool do its thing.
 This worked.

+ ### Dual Boot

+ In theory you could dual boot Linux and Windows using either ones boot manager.
+Add in another 1-2TB SATA drive and you'd have some interesting options for this.

+ I wanted to be able to boot Windows 10 on mine for lab test work but don't want to dual boot due to the small 32GB MLC flash installed.
+Ideally I'd be able to install Windows 10 onto a separate UB key that I could insert when I want to boot Windows.
+I attempted this but the Windows installer was unable to see the USB key to install on to.
+I don't know the Windows installer well enough to say.

+ Next up will be to try to create a portable Windows 10 installation on a USB key that can, at least in theory, do what I want.

 ## Use Cases and Ideas

 ### k3s